Shankargarh: History

 During the British Raj, it was known as Kasuta Shankargarh Bara Rajya.
-Raja Kamlakar Singh was most known among all the emperors of the region because of a landmark established by him, the Raja Kamlakar Inter College.
-Later on in 2000, Raja Kamlakar Degree College was established by Raja Mahendra Pratap Singh.
+Maharao Raja Shrimant Kamlakar Singh Baghel was most known among all the emperors of the region because of a landmark established by him, the Raja Kamlakar Inter College.
+Later on in 2000, Raja Kamlakar Degree College was established by Maharao Raja Shrimant Mahendra Pratap Singh Baghel.
 These two landmarks are leading the education in the area.